aiman-al-masoud/deixiscript/docs/notes/cool-idea.md

 	the height of it is 10vh
 ```

-You need to implement "and", treat a comma as an "and", implement pronoun anaphora such as "it" in the Enviro, check if-then (Complex clauses).
+You need to implement "and", treat a comma as an "and", implement pronoun anaphora such as "it" in the Enviro, check if-then (Complex clauses), ImplyAction.